BirkhoffLee/blog.birkhoff.me/source/_posts/Running-Clash-on-OpenWrt-as-a-transparent-proxy.md

 ```

 # Run Clash
-Congratulation to your last step.
+Congratulations to your last step.
 Run the following to launch Clash.

 ```bash
 $ cd /etc/clash